Top tip 💡

 - Our service offers:

-- Free Service for victims of HBA, or those at risk of HBA
+Free for victims of HBA or those at risk

 Is this service in-person?

-- No. Sessions are delivered remotely using secure video or phone platforms.
+- No. Sessions are delivered remotely using a secure online platform.

 What can the service not be used for?

-- Clients needing these services will be referred to appropriate providers.
+Clients requiring these services will be referred to appropriate providers.

 Screening and Waiting List